| V3.0 | 22/07/2022 |

-DCS Unreal Engine plugin has been designed to stream live focus, iris and zoom information from the LDT range direct into Unreal Engine.
+The DCS Unreal Engine plugin has been designed to receive live focus, iris and zoom information from the LDT range natively within Unreal Engine.
 Below are the step-by-step instructions on how to set-up the LDT hardware and the DCS live link in Unreal Engine on Windows 10.

 In order to pass the lens data to Unreal Engine the following hardware is required:

-• A Preston Follow Focus System and or,
+• A Preston or Cmotion Lens Control system and or,

-For the purpose of tests and troubleshooting, sample lens data can be generated without hardware using the "DCS LDT Emulator" application.
-Further information about the emulator can be found here: DCS Unreal Engine Plugin.
+For the purpose of testing and troubleshooting, sample lens data can be generated without hardware using the "DCS LDT Emulator" application.
+Further information about the emulator can be found here: DCS LDT Emulator.